 In the first run Federico was set to chase against Chelsea and during initiation, Federico’s Ferrari made contact with Chelsea’s Mustang.
 It seemed like a significant hit but both cars were able to continue their runs.

 It seemed that was the end of it but all of a sudden the front end of the Ferrari burst into flames!
-The broken knuckle pinched some lines (likely fuel) and caused fluid to hit the hot exhaust manifold which caused the ignition.
+The broken knuckle pinched a hole in a fuel line causing it to leak onto the hot exhaust manifold which caused the ignition.

 There was a good one to two seconds of extreme terror as it looked like Federico was stuck in his car while it burned since the driver’s door was very close to the wall.